FlowFuse/node-red-dashboard/docs/contributing/guides/events.md

 #### Syncing Widgets

-The `widget-change` event is used to emit input from a ser, and represents a change of state for that widget, e.g. a switch can be on/off by a user clicking it.
+The `widget-change` event is used to emit input from the server, and represents a change of state for that widget, e.g. a switch can be on/off by a user clicking it.
 In this case, if you have multiple clients connected to the same Node-RED instance, Dashboard will ensure that clients are in-sync when values change.

 For Example if you move a slider on one instance of the Dashboard, all sliders connected will also auto-update.